tpercival01/Password-Generator/README.md

 The app automatically copies to keyboard as soon as the "generate" button is pressed.

+(Soon to be made into its own downloadable app)

 ## Installation
 1. Clone the repo onto your device.
-2. Navigate to "password creator/dist/password_creator" and run the "password creator" terminal script.
+2. Open visual studio code (or another IDE) and run the password_creator.py
-3. Use the app!

 ### Prerequisites
 - Python 3.12